 (1) Tactile Limited incorporated and registered in England and Wales with company number 08111417 whose registered office is at Unit 2, Dominion Centre, Elliott Road, Bournemouth BH11 8JR (Supplier).

-(2) The organisation as set out in the branch name section of the account registration form (Customer).
+(2) The organisation as set out in the agency name field in the create agency page (Customer).

 If the Customer has subscribed for the Fixflo Plus or Fixflo Block Management repair management system the amendments at Schedule 2 shall apply.